Dozens march after fatal police shooting in Alabama

 TALLADEGA, Ala.
 (AP) - Dozens of people marched and carried signs following a fatal shooting by an off-duty police officer in east Alabama.

 A demonstration held Wednesday afternoon follows the death of a man identified by relatives as 19-year-old Javaon Ousley.
-The Alabama A&M; University student was killed by a Lincoln police officer on Tuesday.
+The Alabama A&M; University student was killed by a Lincoln police officer Tuesday.

 A statement from Lincoln police says an off-duty officer was shot in the arm while completing a Facebook Marketplace deal.
 But the statement doesn’t mention the fatal shooting or give details about what led to gunfire.